IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 # SmartContractTrading-wFabric1-4-VSCodeExt

->SmartContract Trading using VSCode Blockchain Extension (Fabric 1.4)
+>SmartContract Trading using IBM Blockchain Platform Extension for VSCode (supports Fabric 1.4)

 Welcome to Part 2 of the Hyperledger Composer Composite Pattern.
 This is a continuation of [Create a Blockchain Network on IBP V2.0](https://github.com/IBM/Create-BlockchainNetwork-IBPV20).
 You should be already familar with setting up a network in VSCode or IBP V2.0 from the previous pattern in this series.
 This pattern focuses on how you create a smart contract.
 The Smart Contract is at the heart of a blockchain network.
 It enables a participant to change the state of an asset.
-In this use case, the assets are `Commodities` and `Traders` and the partcipant will be able to execute the following transactions or smart contracts: `Trade` or `CheckQuantity`.
+In this use case, the assets are `Commodities` and `Traders` and the participant is able to execute the following transactions or smart contracts: `Trade` or `CheckQuantity`.
 IBM Blockchain Platform Extension for VSCode makes it very easy to create and test out smart contracts.
 Let's give it a try.

-When you have completed this code pattern, you will understand how to use the VSCode Blockchain Extension to:
+When you have completed this code pattern, you will understand how to use the IBM Blockchain Platform Extension for VSCode to:

 * Create a smart contract
 * Package the smart contract
-* Install and instantiate smart contract package
+* Install and instantiate a smart contract package
 * Test the smart contracts

 # Architecture flow
 <p align="center">
   <img src="docs/doc-images/archdiagram.png">
 </p>

-***UPDATE***

-1. Setup and launch VSCode Platform.
+1. Setup and launch the VSCode Platform
-2. Developa a smart contract using Node.js
+2. Develop a smart contract using Node.js
 3. Start a local instance of a Fabric Network within the VS Code Platform
-4. Install and instantiate the smart contracts.
+4. Install and instantiate the smart contract
 5. Test out the smart contract transactions